B1.5 Read, represent, compare, and order decimal numbers up to hundredths, in various contexts.

 Learning decimal numbers is closely related to understanding decimal notation.
 Decimal notation is commonly used in the International System of Units (SI) and in the monetary system, among other things.
 However, despite its frequent use in everyday life and in the classroom, decimal notation is far from being well understood and mastered.

 In order to explore learning about decimal numbers, it is important to examine the terminology related to these numbers as well to decimal notation.
 A decimal number is a number that has a decimal point, such as 3.75.
 The part before the decimal point represents a whole number amount, and the part after the decimal point represents a value that is less than one.
-The set of decimal numbers includes all integers, because every integer can be expressed with as a number (for example, 3 = 3.0).
+Integers can also be expressed as decimal numbers (for example, 3 = 3.0).

-In the junior grades, the study of decimal numbers is linked more specifically to the use of decimal representations to express these numbers.
-A decimal number is composed of two parts, namely the integer part (whole number part in Grade 5) and the decimal part.
+In the junior grades, the study of decimal numbers is linked more specifically to the use of decimal representations to express numbers.
+In Grade 5, students should understand that a decimal number is composed of two parts, namely the whole number part and the fractional part (including tenths and hundredths).

 Example